fogio/db/README.md

 - infromation about fields, primary key,
 - CRUD operations,
 - links mechnism for relations,
-- extensions mechnism for extending table functionality, queries and results
+- extensions mechnism for extending table functionality, queries and results.

 Table can be accessed by getting db property eg.